cyber-ula/100-days-of-code/r1-log.md

 Worked on some problems from the book: https://eloquentjavascript.net
 ### R1D83
 Just revised linear and binary search and also I've written a post on my blog

+### R1D84
+Just learned about the Bubble Sort algorithm.